It works by increasing the amount of mood-enhancing chemicals called noradrenaline and serotonin in your brain.

 Common side effects

-These side effects happen in more than 1 in 100 people.
+These side effects of mirtazapine happen in more than 1 in 100 people.
 There are things you can do to help cope with them:

-Serious side effects are rare and happen in less than 1 in 10,000 people when taking mirtazapine.
+Serious side effects of mirtazapine are rare and happen in less than 1 in 10,000 people.

-Call your doctor straight away if you experience:
+Call your doctor or contact 111 straight away if:

-- severe pain in your stomach or back, and nausea – these can be signs of inflammation of the pancreas (pancreatitis)
+- you get severe pain in your stomach or back, and nausea – these can be signs of inflammation of the pancreas (pancreatitis)

-- constant headaches, long-lasting confusion or weakness, or frequent muscle cramps – these can be signs of low sodium levels in your blood (which can cause seizures in severe cases)
+- you have constant headaches, long-lasting confusion or weakness, or frequent muscle cramps – these can be signs of low sodium levels in your blood

 - the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

-- high fever, sore throat and mouth ulcers – these signs of infection could be due to a problem with your blood cells
+- you get a high temperature, sore throat and mouth ulcers – these are signs of infection that could be due to a problem with your blood cells

 These are not all the side effects of mirtazapine.
 For a full list, see the leaflet inside your medicine packet.

-If your doctor or health visitor says your baby is healthy, mirtazapine can be used during breastfeeding.
-It has been used by many breastfeeding mothers usually without any problems.
+If your doctor or health visitor says your baby is healthy, you can take mirtazapine while breastfeeding.

 It's important to continue taking mirtazapine to keep you well.
 Breastfeeding will also benefit both you and your baby.

-If you notice that your baby isn't feeding as well as usual, or seems unusually sleepy, or if you have any other concerns about your baby, talk to your health visitor or doctor as soon as possible.
+If you notice that your baby is not feeding as well as usual, seems unusually sleepy, or irritable and restless, or if you have any other concerns about your baby, talk to your health visitor, midwife, pharmacist or doctor as soon as possible.

-Some medicines and mirtazapine can interfere with each other and increase the chances of you having side effects.
+Some medicines and mirtazapine can affect each other and increase the chances of you having side effects.

-- or recently been on any other medicines for depression, or if you've taken them recently – some antidepressants can interfere with mirtazapine to cause very high blood pressure even after you've stopped taking them
+- any other medicines for depression, or if you've taken them recently – some antidepressants can affect mirtazapine to cause very high blood pressure even after you've stopped taking them

 - medicines that make you feel sleepy, including strong painkillers like morphine or muscle relaxants like diazepam

-- warfarin – mirtazapine can interfere with warfarin so you may need to change your warfarin dose
+- warfarin – mirtazapine can affect warfarin so your doctor may need to change your warfarin dose

-- antiepileptics such as carbamazepine and phenytoin – these medicines can reduce the effects of mirtazapine, so your doctor may prescribe a higher dose
+- epilepsy medicines such as carbamazepine or phenytoin – these medicines can reduce the effects of mirtazapine, so your doctor may prescribe a higher dose

 - rifampicin – this antibiotic can reduce the effects of mirtazapine, so your doctor may prescribe a higher dose

-Do not take St John's wort while you are being treated with mirtazapine as this will increase your risk of side effects.
+Do not take the herbal remedy St John's wort while you're being treated with mirtazapine, as this will increase your risk of side effects.